-To verify your domain, you must configure the DNS (Domain Name System) records provided in the Dashboard.
-These DNS records are necessary to ensure your ownership of the domain and reliable email delivery.
+To verify your domain, you must configure the Domain Name System (DNS) records provided in the Dashboard.
+These DNS records are necessary to ensure both your ownership of the domain and reliable email delivery.

 The procedure for adding DNS records to the DNS server for your domain depends on who provides your DNS service.
 Consult the documentation for your DNS service for specific instructions.

-It may take up to 72 hours for DNS record changes to be confirmed.
-We’ll let you know whether your domain has been verified.
+It can take up to 72 hours for DNS record changes to be confirmed.
+Stripe lets you know whether your domain has been verified.

 If your domain hasn’t been verified after 72 hours, try the following:

-- Correct any typos.
-You can check your domain records in the Dashboard’s email domain settings by clicking Verify domain to filter issues.
+Correct any typos.
+You can check your domain records in the Dashboard’s Customer emails settings by clicking Verify domain to filter issues.

 bounce in the Name field.

-If you’re still having trouble verifying your domain, contact your DNS provider.
+If you’ve tried all of our troubleshooting recommendations and are still having trouble verifying your domain, contact your DNS provider.

 Each category of record that needs to be configured has a purpose.